dmnielsen/scrape_sbtb/README.md

 2016-09-28: cleaned up reviewer information with SQL within table.

 2016-09-29: Updated booklinks.py to update SQL table with new reviews

+2017-02-21: I see the issue that I'm having with genres.
+In the new format "themes" are also linked (and not differentiated in the html) in the callout, so I'm pulling not just genres, but also the listed themes.

 TODO:
 * ~~In titleauthor occasional "By" is used rather than "by" update code